 1: 1994).
 The layers and sublayers described in this standard are shown in Figure 4-14.

+The description of the VHT PHY in Clause 22 is provided as one layer and is not separated into PLCP and PMD sublayers.

 Clause 6 Overview of management model